mhaleevans/Hashicorp/terraform-getting-started.md

 # Getting Started with Terraform

-Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).
+Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).

 <!-- I would question making this kind of unsupported statement. -->